AquaPN/Spam-Mail-Classification/README.md

-📧 Spam Email Classification using Machine Learning This project builds a spam email classifier using TF-IDF vectorization and Multinomial Naïve Bayes (NB).
+📧 Spam Email Classification using Machine Learning\n This project builds a spam email classifier using TF-IDF vectorization and Multinomial Naïve Bayes (NB).
 It processes raw email text, converts it into numerical features, and trains a model to distinguish between spam and non-spam emails.

 🚀 Features